rehierl/html-outliner-spec/outliner-steps.md

 <tr id="3"><td>3.</td><td>Create a stack to hold elements, which is used to handle nesting.
 Initialize this stack to empty.</td></tr>

 <!-- 4. do tree walk -->
-<tr id="4"><td>4.</td><td>Walk over the DOM in tree order, starting with the sectioning element or sectioning root element at the root of the subtree for which an outline is to be created, and trigger the first relevant step below for each element as the walk enters and exits it.</td></tr>
+<tr id="4"><td>4.</td><td>Walk over the DOM in tree order, starting with the sectioning content element or sectioning root element at the root of the subtree for which an outline is to be created, and trigger the first relevant step below for each element as the walk enters and exits it.</td></tr>

 <!-- 4.1. exit the tos element -->
 <tr><td>.</td><td>.</td></tr>